pollev/Kringlecon-2-Turtle-Doves/index.md

 #### Context
 Initial Dialog:
 Wunorse Openslae
-> "I'm pretty sure one of these connections is a malicious C2 channel..."
+> I'm pretty sure one of these connections is a malicious C2 channel...
-> "Do you think you could take a look?"
+> Do you think you could take a look?
-> "I hear a lot of C2 channels have very long connection times."
+> I hear a lot of C2 channels have very long connection times.
-> "Please use `jq` to find the longest connection in this data set."
+> Please use `jq` to find the longest connection in this data set.
-> "We have to kick out any and all grinchy activity!"
+> We have to kick out any and all grinchy activity!

 Completed Dialog:
 Wunorse Openslae
-> "That's got to be the one - thanks!"
+> That's got to be the one - thanks!
-> "Hey, you know what?
-We've got a crisis here."
+> Hey, you know what?
+We've got a crisis here.
-> "You see, Santa's flight route is planned by a complex set of machine learning algorithms which use available weather data."
+> You see, Santa's flight route is planned by a complex set of machine learning algorithms which use available weather data.
-> "All the weather stations are reporting severe weather to Santa's Sleigh.
-I think someone might be forging intentionally false weather data!"
+> All the weather stations are reporting severe weather to Santa's Sleigh.
+I think someone might be forging intentionally false weather data!
-> "I'm so flummoxed I can't even remember how to login!"
+> I'm so flummoxed I can't even remember how to login!
-> "Hmm...
-Maybe the Zeek http.log could help us."
+> Hmm...
+Maybe the Zeek http.log could help us.
-> "I worry about LFI, XSS, and SQLi in the Zeek log - oh my!"
+> I worry about LFI, XSS, and SQLi in the Zeek log - oh my!
-> "And I'd be shocked if there weren't some shell stuff in there too."
+> And I'd be shocked if there weren't some shell stuff in there too.
-> "I'll bet if you pick through, you can find some naughty data from naughty hosts and block it in the firewall."
+> I'll bet if you pick through, you can find some naughty data from naughty hosts and block it in the firewall.
-> "If you find a log entry that definitely looks bad, try pivoting off other unusual attributes in that entry to find more bad IPs."
+> If you find a log entry that definitely looks bad, try pivoting off other unusual attributes in that entry to find more bad IPs.
-> "The sleigh's machine learning device (SRF) needs most of the malicious IPs blocked in order to calculate a good route."
+> The sleigh's machine learning device (SRF) needs most of the malicious IPs blocked in order to calculate a good route.
-> "Try not to block many legitimate weather station IPs as that could also cause route calculation failure."
+> Try not to block many legitimate weather station IPs as that could also cause route calculation failure.
-> "Remember, when looking at JSON data, `jq` is the tool for you!"
+> Remember, when looking at JSON data, `jq` is the tool for you!

 Challenge-url: